ClimNeutRes

 Pilot project "Climate-neutral research operation by 2035"

-Climate neutrality is a key challenge for the society – and hence also for research opera-tions.
+Climate neutrality is a key challenge for society - and therefore also for research operations.
 The Leibniz Association has set itself the goal of being climate-neutral by 2035.
-This requires a comprehensive analysis of current greenhouse gas (GHG) emissions as well as the development of concrete measures to reduce them.
-In ten pilot projects, 14 out of the total 97 Leibniz institutions are therefore endeavoring to drive this process forward in the period 2023-24 and to gain fundamental knowledge for broad implementation.
+This requires an inventory of current greenhouse gas (GHG) emissions and the development of specific reduction measures.
+To drive this process forward, 14 of 97 Leibniz institutions launched ten pilot projects in the period 2023-2024 to create the basis and knowledge for broad implementation.

 The Leibniz Institute of Ecological Urban and Regional Development is jointly funded by the federal government and the federal states.